 - Weight: The weight will be checked in the condition that the motorcycle has finished the race.
-No elements can be added to the motorcycle neither fuel, oil, water or tyres. - Noise - Throttle bodies/injection: Measurement and inspection of both inlet and outlet tract. - Engine: One engine and up to a maximum of three engines, chosen at random, can be checked internally for capacity, cams, valve size, timing, etc. - Tyre, air box and electric starter compliance

-The random choice can be determined by the finishing positions selected prior to the race by the Chief Technical Steward.
+No elements can be added to the motorcycle neither fuel, oil, water or tyres. - Sound. - Tyre, air box and electric starter compliance. - The random choice can be determined by the finishing positions selected prior to the race by the Chief Technical Steward.